India

 Insufficient

 CAT rates India’s current policies and action as “Insufficient” when compared to its fair share contribution.
-The “Insufficient” rating indicates that India’s climate policies and action in 2030 need substantial improvements to be consistent with the 1.5°C temperature limit.
-If all countries were to follow India’s approach, warming would reach over 2°C and up to 3°C.
+The “Insufficient” rating indicates that India’s climate policies and action in 2030 are not yet consistent with the 1.5°C temperature limit, and need substantial improvements.
+If all countries were to follow India’s approach, warming could be over 2°C and up to 3°C.

-India will need to implement some additional policies with its own resources to make a fair contribution to addressing climate change but will also need international support to implement all the policies necessary for 1.5°C compatibility.
+India will need to implement additional policies using its own resources to make a fair contribution to addressing climate change, but it will also require international support to implement all the policies necessary for achieving 1.5°C compatibility.

 Further information on how the CAT rates countries (against modelled domestic pathways and fair share) can be found here.